CupCupRay/IERG6130/README.md

 ### Challenge

 - **Huge action space**, the agent need to decide not only which channel to go, but also when to send the packet.
-- **Dynamic environment**, the attacked channels may switch due to the attacker's strategy, meanwhile, the attacker's strategy may also change from time to from.
+- **Dynamic environment**, the attacked channels may switch due to the attacker's strategy, meanwhile, the attacker's strategy may also change from time to time.
-- **Delayed reward**, the agent will receive the ACK signal from the target after sending another packet.
+- **Delayed reward**, the agent will receive the ACK signal from the target after sending another packets.